 Many industrial practices are hazardous, not just because of the task itself, but rather the pollutants it produces.
 One of those practices in particular is welding, which creates fumes and gases that are highly toxic when inhaled.

 Welding is a process that involves high temperatures and different substances.
 When combined, a vapor is produced which then oxidizes with the air and results in the formation of fumes.
 The most common gases emitted during welding are ozone, nitrous, and carbon monoxide.
 That’s not even factoring in the other pollutants released from filler materials and coatings.

-The fumes produced from welding consist of fine (<2.5 μm) and ultrafine (<100 nm) particles that can reach the narrowest airways of respiratory system and enter the blood stream.
+The fumes produced from welding consist of fine (<2.5 μm) and ultrafine (<100 nm) particles that can reach the narrowest airways of the respiratory system and enter the bloodstream.
 Depending on the welding materials and duration of exposure, hazards include:

 - Lung damage due to ozone and nitrogen oxide gases

 - Kidney damage due to heavy metals like cadmium and nickel

 - Risk for infertility due to exposure to lead and mercury

 - Neurological impairments due to exposure to manganese or high concentrations of carbon monoxide and nitrogen dioxide

 To protect welders, organizations like American Conference of Governmental Industrial Hygienists (ACGIH) and Occupational Safety and Health Administration (OSHA) have published exposure standards.